z448/dropkg/README.md

     `dropkg`

     Name of .deb file is taked from control file, Package\_Version\_Architecture.deb.
 To have different .deb filename pass it as 1st parameter `dropkg filename.deb`.
     By default gzip compression is used for data unless ~/.dropkg config contains different compression option.
-Compression can be also set by `-c` switch which has precedence over value in config.
+Compression can be also set by `-c` switch.

 - To unpack .deb package: